 QR codes can also help users determine the route or path of the scanned documents in their files system.
 The system reads the barcode content of the scanned document sets and automatically creates folders and subfolders.

 QR codes are also commonly used for indexing information or storing metadata.
-You can extract the barcode data and send it along the associated scanned image to a document management system.
+You can extract the barcode data and send it along with the associated scanned image to a document management system.
 The typical example is the medical records where this data exists in the forms of patient name or patient id etc.

-You can also take help of QR codes in combination with other document variables to name different output files you have created for scanned documents.
+You can also take the help of QR codes in combination with other document variables to name different output files you have created for scanned documents.

 Almost all the scanning devices and software support QR codes.
 They cover a wide range of things and can be quite useful for you.
-They can handle a tremendous amount of information which traditional barcodes such as Code 128 or Code 39 simply cannot.
+They can handle a tremendous amount of information in which traditional barcodes such as Code 128 or Code 39 simply cannot.
 They are high capacity barcodes and you can insert a wide variety of data into them.
 They can hold up to several dozen letters and numbers.
 On the other hand, traditional codes can hold up to just 20 letters and numbers.

 Unlike traditional codes, QR barcodes can read data in many different languages.
 The data needs not to be only English numbers or letters.
 Even if the data is in a different language, QR codes work smoothly and don’t create problems for the users.

-You can scan QR codes in any direction you want as compared to traditional barcodes which can be read only in one direction.
+You can scan QR codes in any direction you want as compared to traditional barcodes which can be read-only in one direction.
+This is because the information is stored both horizontally and vertically within a QR code.
 You don’t need to align both code and scanner vertically to scan the code as in the case of Code 128 or Code 39.

 QR codes can further classify information contained in them in specific areas within the code.
 This makes it easier for the user to only read the required information.
 He can either read the information on one side or information stored on the other side.
 Traditional barcodes simply lack this excellent feature.